 - In the Interactive Fiction game Varicella, the titular character (Primo) is the scheming, effeminate councilor of an Alternate Universe modern-day Piedmont, out to seize power after the sudden death of the King.
 He's also the player character.
 Several other games set in the same universe reveal that he was eventually executed for treason.

-- Ancano, of The Elder Scrolls V: Skyrim, acts as an "Advisor" to the ArchMage of the College of Winterhold, serving as a representative for the Thalmor, a Nazi-esque government of Elven Supremacists.
+- In Skyrim, Ancano acts as an "Advisor" to the ArchMage of the College of Winterhold, serving as a representative for the Thalmor, the Nazi-esque and Elven Supremacist ruling party of the Aldmeri Dominion.
 Personality wise, he's a massive Smug Snake, a Jerk Ass Obstructive Bureaucrat, and is so Obviously Evil it's impossible not to notice.
 The College tolerates him, if only to avoid some massive diplomatic issues, but they suspect that he's only using the post to spy on them.
 He eventually goes on a power bender, gets a hold of a very powerful artifact of unknown origin, uses it to amplify his own magical powers, and then stages a hostile takeover of the College, threatening to unmake the world just to see if he really can.
 Oh, and he looks like this◊, in case you needed a visual clue.

 - Rilix, an ancient powerful being of a long lost race of people is this to the King in Shining the Holy Ark.
 She turns the King into a puppet an attempts to use him to bring back her race, who are sealed in a can.